TN 22 (06-24)

 C. Policy - test of comparability and test of worth of work

-When an employee’s “countable earnings” do not average more than the amount shown in the Earnings Guidelines (DI 10501.015), but there is evidence indicating that the individual may be engaging in SGA or that the individual is in a position to control when earnings are paid to him or her or the amount of compensation paid (see DI 10505.020B.), evaluate the individual’s work activity under the tests of comparability and worth of work to determine if the work is SGA, unless the exemption of work activity provision in DI 10505.020D. applies.
+When an employee’s “countable earnings” do not average more than the amount shown in the Earnings Guidelines (DI 10501.015), but there is evidence indicating that the individual may be engaging in SGA or that the individual is in a position to control when earnings are paid to them or the amount of compensation paid (see DI 10505.020B.), evaluate the individual’s work activity under the tests of comparability and worth of work to determine if the work is SGA, unless the exemption of work activity provision in DI 10505.020D. applies.
 The FO will apply these tests to make an SGA cessation determination for a title II disability beneficiary if the exemption of work activity provision does not apply.
 Both of the following tests must be considered before a finding can be made that the individual's work is not SGA.

 1. Test of comparability